Jussi Jääskeläinen: International career

+At the start of the FIFA World Cup qualification, Jääskeläinen helped Finland earn four points after drawing against Germany and Azerbaijan.
+In a match against Wales on 28 March 2009, he started the whole game and kept a clean sheet, in a 2–0 win.
+After the match, Jääskeläinen said he was happy with the performance and called it "one of the best games he played in the national team."
+However, Finland failed to qualify for the FIFA World Cup after finishing third in the qualifying campaign.
 On 29 October 2009, Jääskeläinen announced his retirement from international football having collected 55 caps for his country.
 In explaining his decision Jääskeläinen stated that he hoped that it would allow him to prolong his club career.
 However, on 6 October 2010 Jääskeläinen announced his comeback to national team in a match against Hungary as Otto Fredrikson was unable to play because of an injury but confirmed that this was just a one-off.